Lineblocs/site/app/docs/billing-and-pricing/managing-billing-cards.md

 ## Next Steps

-For more info on billing matters please see articles below:
+For more info on billing matters, please see the articles below:

 [Call Pricing](https://lineblocs.com/resources/billing-and-pricing/call-pricing)